Prepare the environment

 Important

-At least one resource group must have a status of Connectable.
-Otherwise, you cannot use the wizard mode to create a synchronization task for this data source.
+Make sure that at least one resource group shows the Connectable status.
+Otherwise, you cannot use wizard mode to create synchronization tasks for this data source.

 4. Click Complete Creation.